-Lidiia Alaverdova DVM (also known as Li or Lidiya) is a generally happy human, although some people explicitly call her a unicorn.
-She is an energetic, purpose & people-driven leader with veterinary background & well over 12 years [but who is counting…] of awesome experiences in the large FMCG companies.
-She has done her time in professional affairs, traditional & digital marketing, innovation and e-commerce.
-She believes big things start from smallest steps and she is ready to take on new opportunities.
+Lidiia Alaverdova DVM (also known as Li or Lidiya) is a generally happy human.
+She is an energetic, purpose & people-driven leader with veterinary background & well over 14 years [but who is counting…] of awesome experiences in the large FMCG companies.
+She has done her time in professional affairs, traditional & digital marketing, innovation, commercial development and product management.
+She believes big things start from smallest wishes and she is ready to take on new opportunities.
 If you want to know more – keep on reading.

-Born and raised in Kiev, Ukraine [which is an achievement in itself, no?] by a family of super smart engineers [now you know where she gets it from…] and an amazing older sister.
+Born and raised in Kiev, Ukraine [which is an achievement in itself, no?] by a family of super smart engineers [all the best things she got from them…].

 She received her veterinary degree with honors [and some champagne] from the National University of Life and Environmental Sciences of Ukraine in 2007 [back then it was called National Agricultural Uni].

 Lidiia has always been passionate about making a difference and so she does what she loves, when she loves it and how she loves it.
 She gives it all.

 Her path is diverse & full of amazing experiences.